Components

 Scaling and adaptation

-If the content of a dialog exceeds available space, the content becomes scrollable .
+If the content exceeds the available space, the content area becomes scrollable while the header and footer remain fixed.

-Dialogs can reach a maximum width of 560 px on large screens.
+Dialogs can reach a maximum width of 560 px on smaller screens.

 Dialogs maintain a minimum distance of 24 px to each side of the screen.